probantan/news/README.md

 You need the following to start working on the project on your local computer:

-A text  Editor
+-A text  Editor
-Python version 3.6
+-Python version 3.6
-Flask
+-Flask
-Pip
+-Pip
-virtualenv
+-virtualenv

 ## Getting my project